Tight Runtime Bounds for Static Unary Unbiased Evolutionary Algorithms on Linear Functions: Preliminaries

+\end{proof} We remark that a special case of $\calD$ is the binomial distribution with expectation $\chi$.
+This distribution leads to \emph{standard bit mutation}, which can equivalently be obtained by \emph{independently} flipping each bit with probability $\chi/n$.
+However, this independence only holds in the special case of standard bit mutation, not in general.

 For a probability distribution $\calD$ on $[0,n]$, we define the \ooeaD as the elitist $(1+1)$ algorithm which uses $\mutD$ as mutation operator, see Algorithm~\ref{alg:1}.
+We write $\text{flip}_{k}(x)$ for a bitstring obtained from $x$ by flipping $k$ bits chosen uniformly at random.
 Its \emph{runtime} on a function $f$ is the number of fitness evaluations before it finds a global optimum.
 Following the discussion in~\cite{DDY2020,doerr2020complexity}, the class of elitist (1+1) unary unbiased black-box algorithms with static mutation operators coincides exactly with the collection of all \ooeaD with $\calD$ as above.

-We call any population based algorithm that generates offspring exclusively using the operator $\mutD$ a \emph{ static unary unbiased algorithm with flip distribution $\calD$}.
+We call any population based algorithm that generates offspring exclusively using the operator $\mutD$ a \emph{static unary unbiased algorithm with flip distribution $\calD$}.
 In particular, such an algorithm is not required to use elitist selection, may access any previously generated search point, and is allowed to generate more than one offspring per generation.
 By using the adjective static, we emphasize that the distribution $\calD$ may not change throughout the run of the algorithm.